 Ecoregion Size (1000 ha):

 The Mediterranean-climate woodlands of the Naracoorte represent a globally-rare habitat type adapted to cool, wet winters and hot, dry summers.
 This ecoregion supports lowland woodlands as they transition into wetter environments towards the east.
-Open sclerophyll (waxy-leaved) forests and woodlands dominate with heaths on sandy soils, Gahnia tussock sedgelands in wetter areas, and river red gums (Ecualyptus camaldulensis) along rivers.
-Well-developed understories occur in the open woodlands comprised of Xanthorrhoea tussocks and small-leaved sclerophyllous shrubs (e.g., Acacia, Astroloma, Banksia, Calytrix, Epacris, Hakea, Leptospermum and Leucopogon spp.).
+Open sclerophyll (waxy-leaved) forests and woodlands dominate with heaths on sandy soils, Gahnia tussock sedge lands in wetter areas, and river red gums (Eucalyptus camaldulensis) along rivers.
+Well-developed understories occur in the open woodlands comprised of Xanthorrhoea tussocks and small-leaved sclerophyllous shrubs (e.g., Acacia, Astroloma, Banksia, Calytrix, Epacris, Hakea, Leptospermum, and Leucopogon spp.).

-Pygmy-possums (Cercartetus spp.) and gliding possums (Petaurus spp. and Acrobates pygmaeus) occur in the woodlands and forests.
-The swift parrot (Lathamus discolor), the regent honeyeater (Xanthomyza phyrigia), and striped legless lizard (Delma impar) are some of the threatened species of this ecoregion.
+Pygmy possums (Cercartetus spp.) and gliding possums (Petaurus spp. and Acrobates pygmaeus) occur in the woodlands and forests.
+The swift parrot (Lathamus discolor), the regent honeyeater (Xanthomyza phyrigia), and the striped legless lizard (Delma impar) are some of the threatened species of this ecoregion.
 The Naracoorte caves, a World Heritage site, are home to the common bentwing-bat (Miniopterus schreibersii) and possibly some endemic arthropods.
-Water rats (Hydromys chrysogaster), eastern swamp rat (Rattus lutreolus), long-necked tortoise (Chelodina longicollis), and short-necked or Murray tortoise (Emydura macquarri) occur in wetlands.
+Water rats (Hydromys chrysogaster), eastern swamp rats (Rattus lutreolus), long-necked tortoises (Chelodina longicollis), and short-necked or Murray tortoises (Emydura Macquarie) occur in wetlands.

-Introduced red fox and feral cats prey on native wildlife and rabbits damage natural vegetation.
+Introduced red foxes and feral cats prey on native wildlife, and rabbits damage natural vegetation.
 Some of the larger blocks of remaining habitat are in the Coorong National Park, Messent Conservation Park, Martin Washpool Conservation Park, and Canunda National Park.
 Several larger blocks are formed by narrow coastal strips encompassing dunes and lagoons.

-The key conservation actions for the next decade are to: 1) secure priority remaining blocks of relatively intact habitat in the protected area network; 2) restore riparian woodlands along key rivers and streams; and 3) put in place fire management plan to allow system a chance to adapt to more frequent and intense bushfires.
+The key conservation actions for the next decade are to 1) secure priority remaining blocks of relatively intact habitat in the protected area network, 2) restore riparian woodlands along key rivers and streams, and 3) put in place a fire management plan to allow the system a chance to adapt to more frequent and intense bushfires.

 - Australian Government.
 2015.
 Conservation Management Zones of Australia -- Naracoorte Woodlands.
 Commonwealth of Australia.
 Available at: https://www.environment.gov.au/system/files/resources/c2c03893-6e84-4f00-b355-64cc6f8518c8/files/cmz-naracoorte-woodlands.pdf